smart-data-models/dataModel.STAT-DCAT-AP/Concept/doc/spec.md

       x-ngsi:
         type: Property
     type:
-      description: NGSI Entity type.
+      description: Property.
+NGSI Entity type.
 It has to be Concept.
       enum:
         - Concept
       type: string